Quick facts about graphics cards

 Discrete graphics cards are inserted into your PC’s motherboard.
-They combine a number of important components like in-bult RAM and cooling systems, but the core of each card is the graphics processing unit, commonly referred to as a GPU (confusingly, GPU is also colloquially used as a stand-in term for the entire graphics card).
+They combine several important components, like in-built RAM and cooling systems.
+But at the core of each card is the graphics processing unit, commonly referred to as a GPU.

-Having a more powerful GPU allows you to play games at higher resolutions, higher frame rates, and with the in-game visual settings maxed out.
-Upgrading your graphics card can often have the single biggest impact on improving your PC’s performance – the catch is that they can also be the single most expensive component inside a PC.
+Having a more powerful GPU allows you to play games at higher resolutions, higher frame rates and with the in-game visual settings maxed out.
+Upgrading your graphics card often has the most significant impact on improving your PC’s performance.
+However, they can also be the most expensive component inside your computer.

-Other graphics card manufacturers exist, but only these two companies actually produce the GPUs powering them.
-Whether you pick up a card branded as ASUS, Zotak, Gigabyte, MSI or any number of other third-party manufacturers, the GPUs will always be from either Nvidia or AMD.
+Two companies dominate the graphics card market: AMD and Nvidia.
+Though other graphics card manufacturers exist, only these two produce the GPUs powering them.
+Whether you pick up a card branded as ASUS, Zotak, Gigabyte, MSI or any other third-party manufacturer, the GPUs will actually be from either Nvidia or AMD.

 Because these third-party branded graphics cards are all based on the same reference designs from AMD or Nvidia, they don’t typically stray too far from the original specifications.
-The differences between them are generally minor and focused on slight improvements to efficiency such as: overclocked GPUs, more efficient cooling systems, quieter fans, smaller form factors, extra display ports and aesthetic trimmings like RGB lighting.
+The differences between them are generally minor and focused on slight improvements to efficiency, such as more efficient cooling systems, quieter fans, smaller form factors, extra display ports and aesthetic trimmings like RGB lighting.

 Historically, Nvidia has held the edge over AMD, but that gap has narrowed significantly in recent years.
-Nvidia’s most premium graphics cards are still the most powerful on the market, but AMD presents great alternatives at every other tier, and they’re generally cheaper, too.
+Nvidia’s premium graphics cards are still the most powerful on the market, but AMD presents great alternatives at every other tier.
+They’re generally cheaper, too.

 G-Sync and FreeSync

-G-Sync and FreeSync are competing technologies built into certain monitors that automatically align the screen’s refresh rate with the frame rate that the graphics card is pumping out.
-This helps mitigate screen tearing and ugly visual artefacts.
+G-Sync and FreeSync are competing technologies built into certain monitors.
+It automatically aligns the screen’s refresh rate with the graphic card’s frame rate, which helps mitigate screen tearing and ugly visual artifacts.

-G-Sync is compatible with Nvidia cards, while FreeSync works with AMD cards (though, confusingly, some of the newest Nvidia cards now work with FreeSync, too).
-If you own either a FreeSync or G-Sync monitor, it’s a good idea to pair them with a graphics card that can take advantage of the technology, because you will notice the difference they make.
-Take advantage of it if you can.
+G-Sync is compatible with Nvidia cards, while FreeSync works with AMD cards — though, some of the newest Nvidia cards now work with FreeSync, too.
+If you own either a FreeSync or G-Sync monitor, it’s a good idea to pair them with a graphics card that can take advantage of the technology.

-Graphics cards contain onboard random access memory (RAM) where they store the data that the GPU needs to process.
-Generally speaking, the more RAM the better.
+Graphics cards contain onboard random access memory (RAM).
+Generally speaking, the more RAM, the better.
 For example, a card with 4GB of RAM won’t perform as well as one with 8GB.
-We’d advise aiming for more than 4GBs of RAM, unless you’re only going to be playing older games in 1080p.
+We’d advise aiming for more than 4GBs of RAM unless you only play older games in 1080p.

-But that’s not the only factor to consider.
 The type of RAM is important as well.
 For example, GDDR6 RAM is faster than the previous generation of GDDR5 RAM.
-Here, newer is always better.
+Here, newer is usually better.

 What resolution will you play at?

-This is related to the monitor you own.
-If you intend to play on a native 1080p monitor you’ll be able to get away with a far cheaper graphics card because most lower-end cards will have no trouble providing you with top-notch full HD performance.
-But if you’re shooting for 1440p or 4K (or higher), you’ll need to be more discerning.
+The resolution depends on the monitor you own.
+If you intend to play on a native 1080p monitor, you can get away with a far cheaper graphics card.
+Most lower-end cards will have no trouble providing top-notch full HD performance.
+But if you’re shooting for 1440p or 4K (or higher), you’ll need something more powerful.
 Only higher-end graphics cards can manage these resolutions while maintaining good performance.
-The more pixels to power, the more power you’ll need.
+The more pixels you have, the more power you’ll need.

 Physical space inside your PC

-How much space do you actually have inside your PC?
 Graphics cards come in a wide range of shapes and sizes, with some so big they take up two or more slots on a motherboard.
-This is common with “turbo” edition graphics cards, as they often feature additional fans and bulky cooling components.
-It’s critical, then, that you measure the available space inside your case to ensure you don’t buy a card too big for your PC’s britches.
+Bulky graphics cards are common in “turbo” editions, as they often feature additional fans and oversized cooling components.
+Be sure to measure the available space inside your case so you don’t buy a card too big for your PC’s britches.

-What size power supply do you have?
-The graphics card is typically the most power-hungry component of a PC, so it’s important that your power supply has enough juice to sustain it.
+The graphics card is typically the most power-hungry component of a PC, so verify that your power supply has enough juice to sustain it.
 Most cards will recommend a minimum wattage for smooth operation, and it’s a good idea to heed these recommendations to avoid compatibility issues and performance problems.

 Four things to consider

-Heat mitigation.
+- Heat mitigation.
 GPUs run extremely hot.
 As such, graphics cards come packed with heat mitigation tools to keep them from burning out.
-These range from passive systems like heat sinks and cooling gels, to active systems like fans – some of which become quite noisy at full speed.
-You’ll want to make sure your PC case isn’t too jam packed as well.
-Allowing adequate breathing room inside will help these systems do their job properly.
+These include heat sinks, cooling gels and fans – some of which become noisy.
+Also, allowing adequate breathing room inside your PC will help these systems do their job properly.

-GPU lifespan.
-No matter how much you spend on a graphics card today, it will eventually fall behind in the power arms race and will need replacing.
-Obviously, the more you spend now, the longer you’ll be able to put off upgrading.
-As a general rule, if you buy a top-end GPU, you should be able to get great performance out of it for at least three years, longer if you don’t need to stay at the absolute bleeding edge.
+- GPU lifespan.
+Even the most expensive graphics card will eventually fall behind and need replacing.
+But the more you spend now, the longer you can put off upgrading.
+As a general rule, if you buy a top-end GPU, you should get great performance out of it for at least three years.

-Saving money.
-The most reliable way to save money and still get good performance out of a graphics card is to play at 1080p resolution (or, at the higher end, QHD instead of 4K), while aiming for high frame rates and in-game graphics settings.
-Sure, your monitor will need to be smaller in order to maintain respectable dots per inch (DPI), but we’ve always found faster frame rates have a bigger impact on the gaming experience than higher resolutions.
+- Saving money.
+The most reliable way to save money and still get good performance out of a graphics card is to play at 1080p resolution — or, at the higher end, QHD instead of 4K — while aiming for high frame rates and in-game graphics settings.
+Sure, your monitor will need to be smaller to maintain respectable dots per inch (DPI).
+But we’ve found that faster frame rates have a bigger impact on the gaming experience than higher resolutions.
 AMD cards are generally the cheaper option too.

-What display port does your monitor use?
-Most graphics cards include at least one HDMI and one Display Port for connecting to a monitor, but depending on your set-up, you might need more ports for connecting two or more monitors.
-Since the types and number of ports can vary significantly between graphics card variants, you’ll want to make sure it has all the ports you need.
+- What display port does your monitor use?
+Most graphics cards include at least one HDMI and one Display Port for connecting to a monitor.
+But depending on your setup, you might need more ports for connecting two or more monitors.
+Since the types and number of ports can vary significantly between graphics card variants, make sure it has all the ports you need.